-Throughout the summer months, George Square is a popular place to relax, enjoy a picnic lunch and some people watching and over the festive period, it’s transformed into a winter wonderland with the Glasgow Christmas Markets stalls and fairground rides.
+Throughout the summer months, George Square is a popular place to relax, enjoy a picnic lunch and people watch, whilst surrounded by historic architecture.
+Meanwhile, over the festive period, it’s transformed into a winter wonderland with the Glasgow Christmas Markets stalls and fairground rides.

 The majestic City Chambers (which incidentally has doubled as the Vatican and the Kremlin on film) is the headquarters of the city council and sits proudly overlooking the Square.
-Joining a free tour to discover the grand, marble and Insta-worthy interiors is a great place to start your journey through this part of Glasgow.
+Join a free tour to discover the grand, marble and Insta-worthy interiors for a great place to start your journey through this part of Glasgow.

-The Square is also the ‘hopping on’ point for the City Sightseeing Bus Tour– for young and old this is a fun and informative way of seeing the sights!
-Getting around the city on a guided tour is a great way to really get to know Glasgow, its history and its venues through those people that have a real passion and knowledge of the city.
+George Square is also the ‘hopping on’ point for the City Sightseeing Bus Tour – for young and old this is a fun and informative way of seeing the sights!
+Getting around the city on a guided tour is a great way to really get to know Glasgow, its history and its venues through people that have a real passion and knowledge of the city.

-Just taking a wander round the city centre and ‘looking up’ you’ll find an abundance of stunning landmark structures that illustrate the city’s rich and varied architectural heritage.
-Along with the iconic work of Charles Rennie Mackintosh (more about him later!), highlights include St Vincent Street Church by eminent Scottish architect Alexander ‘Greek’ Thomson, whose other surviving works include the Egyptian Halls in Union Street and Grecian Buildings in Sauchiehall Street, now home to the award-winning Centre for Contemporary Arts.
+Take a wander around the city centre and ‘look up’ to see an abundance of stunning landmark structures that illustrate the city’s rich and varied architectural heritage.
+Along with the iconic work of Charles Rennie Mackintosh (more about him later!), highlights include St Vincent Street Church by eminent Scottish architect Alexander ‘Greek’ Thomson, who also designed the Grecian Buildings in Sauchiehall Street, now home to the award-winning Centre for Contemporary Arts.**

-From there, pop your head round to Rose Street and you’ll see the quirky Art Deco delight that is the Glasgow Film Theatre.
-Host venue of the annual Glasgow Film Festival (Fed-March) but also a great place year round for an eclectic mix of fantastic films for all the family.
+Just off Sauchiehall Street is Rose Street - home to the quirky Art Deco delight that is the Glasgow Film Theatre (GFT).
+As Scotland's original independent cinema, GFT is the host venue of the annual Glasgow Film Festival (Feb-March) and is also a great place year-round for film lovers.
 Head west on Sauchiehall Street and you’ll reach Charing Cross where you’ll find the Mitchell Library with its distinctive copper dome.
 With over a million items, it also has one of the world’s largest collections of work by Robert Burns.
 A short walk north from here you'll discover the fascinating interiors of The Tenement House on Buccleuch Street, a hidden gem that offers a rare glimpse into life in Glasgow in the early 20th century.